 They are not dangerous, generally speaking.
 Although we don't deny that accidents could happen (and even freak accidents like the one linked here), they are usually very rare and should not happen in the vast majority of cases.

 Indeed, one should tread carefully when performing certain actions, such as changing or tuning a guitar, but it's not something to be particularly frightful about.
 Ensure you learn when to stop applying pressure to a string, and you should be okay.

 There are also certain damages caused by strings.
 Some of these “injuries” are beneficial for your guitar playing (like the development of calluses).
 Still, some may require first aid protocols or even surgery in very extreme (and rare) circumstances.

 In any case, let's disclose, in detail, some of the most known hazards associated with guitar strings:

 When strings are rusty, there is a good chance that they may snap during playing.
 The chances of them causing damage are very low, and, at most, you could experience some whips on your hand.
 If you hold your face too close to your strings, you could experience more serious injuries.

-Regardless, if they snap from normal playing, it’s very unlikely to reach too far, as a guitar string lacks the elasticity to cause large damages to your skin, hand, or body.
+Regardless, if they snap from normal playing, it's very unlikely to reach too far, as a guitar string lacks the elasticity to cause large damage to your skin, hand, or body.

-The above is also explained by the fact that new strings are more resilient and take more time for adjusting to a straightened position after their packaging.
+The above is also explained by the fact that new strings are more resilient and take more time to adjust to a straightened position after their packaging.
 They also have more density and have not been stretched beyond their resistance point.
 The whipping effect will be more intense as the strings return from their “unnatural” straight position to their accustomed resting position.

 Of course, one should not neglect the effects of abusing your strings.
 Certain famous guitarists have a knack for performing antics on stage that could be dangerous for inexperienced guitarists to attempt.
 Playing the strings with unusual items such as coins, violin bows, or even bottles will put strings at risk of snapping and, consequently, hurting the player.